 To date, we have predominantly written our business through OACM in the state of Texas.
-In 2017 OACM was the twelfth largest auto insurer in the state.
+In 2018 OACM was the eleventh largest auto insurer in the state1.
 OACM is only licensed to write business in Texas, and possesses a unique and valuable license which allows it to submit multiple rate filings to the Texas Department of Insurance, its regulator.
 This allows OACM to appoint multiple MGAs, each of which can submit one or more rate filings through OACM.
 This enables each of the MGAs to produce business through their own distribution channel in the name of OACM, but each MGA program remains independent to all of the other business written by other MGA producers.
 In addition, county mutual licenses have certain competitive advantages which include surcharge rating flexibility and effective exemption from Texas Automobile Insurance Plan Association (TAIPA) assignments for assigned risk auto business via earned credits for the non-standard auto policies written.

-OAIC operates outside of Texas, and is currently writing non-standard auto business in Georgia, Oklahoma, and Utah.
-OAIC is licensed in fourteen states, and is expected to continue to add new MGA programs each year as part of its growth strategy.
-Unlike the unique license held by OACM, the license of OAIC only allows one rate filing per state, therefore OAIC writes through a single MGA in each state.
+OAIC operates outside of Texas, and in 2018 wrote non-standard auto business in Utah and Oklahoma.
+OAIC is licensed in fifteen states, and is expected to continue to add new MGA programs each year as part of its growth strategy.
+Unlike the unique license held by OACM, the license of OAIC only allows one rate filing per state.
+Therefore, OAIC writes through a single MGA in each state.